enriiquee/UniProtAccessionMapper/README.md

 # About UniProt-AccessionMapper

-This script allows to map multiples accessions from different databases.
+This script allows to map multiples accessions from different databases to UniProt.

 # Getting UniProt-AccessionMapper